visualizersdotnl/FM-BISON/README.md

 FM.
 BISON 0.9 - A hybrid FM synthesis engine.

-# IMPORTANT
+# IMPORTANT ISSUES

 - Documentation is being written.
 - A Github issue list is being transplanted so you can follow our progress.

 # WHAT IS FM.
 BISON?

+Combining proven entrepreneurial skills and over 2 decades of programming experience we dipped our toes in synthesis and offer this first draft of our technology.

-Our goal is to create fast & high quality synthesizer software.
+Our goal is to create world-class efficient & high-fidelity synthesizer software.

 What inspired FM.
-BISON is the 1980s digital revolution often based upon frequency modulation, as discovered by accident by John Chowning in 1967.
+BISON is the 1980s digital revolution chiefly based on frequency modulation (or 'FM'), as discovered by accident by John Chowning in 1967.
 This type of synthesis yields a very distinct sound that helped artists like Prince, Phil Collins, Whitney Houston, Brian Eno and many others to define their new sound, mostly using the Yamaha DX7.